DvP17/mrio/README.md

 ### 4 Look Into Characterization Factors

-For further information on which extensions are include for which environmental impact have a look on the characterization factors listed in the package.
-Notice that calculation of water stress and biodiversity loss is a little more complex, which makes renders it difficult to provide a list on those CFs.
+For further information on which extensions are included for which environmental impact, have a look on the characterization factors listed in the package.
+Notice that calculation of water stress and biodiversity loss is a little more complex, which makes it difficult to provide a simple list on those CFs.

 ``` r
 utils::View(mrio::cf_eora)